 Use the Patient Access Support Centre before you call us.

-We are introducing a new telephone call-back appointment system at the surgery to improve patient care and reduce waiting times.
+We operate a telephone call-back appointment system at the surgery to improve patient care and reduce waiting times.

 The aim is to make sure that those who most need to see a doctor are given priority.

 Instead of booking an on the day appointment with a doctor, patients will request a telephone call-back.
 When the doctor phones back, you will discuss your reasons for wanting an appointment and decide jointly on the best course of action.

 If the doctor feels you need to be seen face to face they will book the appointment for you.